animator/learn-python/CONTRIBUTING.md

 **Step 1**: Raise a **new issue** that you want to "Add <Your content title> content".
 We will assign the issue to you and label it.
 **Do not choose an entire topic or a whole bunch of sections.
 Just choose a single small section for which you will be contributing when you raise a new issue.**
 **Step 2**: Star and fork THIS repository.
-**Step 3**: Now in your fork, go the correct topic folder as provided in the links above.
+**Step 3**: Now in your fork, go to the correct topic folder as provided in the links above.
 **Step 4**: Edit `index.md` file to add the title of the content and the corresponding file name where the content will be available in this folder.
 **Step 5**: Add the content in markdown format in the file (extension `.md`).
 **Step 6**: Raise a PR with your changes.
 Accept the pledge that the content is original and not stolen from any other source.